 OK, so the Spanish timetable doesn’t succumb to the traditional 9-5 European timetable.
 But, it’s safe to say a long lunchbreak accounts for that difference.
 In addition, Sunday really is the day of rest as all things retail-related close.
 Apart from big cities that have adopted an extended shopping schedule, you will find that most shops and services close.
 Spain is also renowned for its bank holidays with 9 national holidays alongside additional holidays.
 Each province has its own community and saint days, alongside holidays for las fiestas.

 Culture: Entertainment, Fun and Las Fiestas

-There is always something interesting going on in Spain.
+There is always something interesting going on when living in Spain.
 From local theatre productions to art exhibitions, not a dull day goes by here.
 The council and tourism offices ensure that Spain has endless entertainment.
 Although this is subject to the respective councils, it’s common to see an array of entertainment from live music to sporting events.
 Music and sports are also an inherent part of Spanish culture.